-The Wiltshire Wills website is being replaced from early December 2017 by the publication of images of all the wills from the Diocese of Salisbury on the Ancestry website, which is available free of charge in WSHC and local libraries.
+The Wiltshire Wills website is being replaced by the publication of images of all the wills from the Diocese of Salisbury on the Ancestry website, which is available free of charge in WSHC and local libraries.
 Most are original wills and bonds, that is those actually signed by the testator or administrator, although some wills survive only as copies entered in registers.